-ADVANCED PLACEMENT EXAM: TUESDAY, MAY 14, 2024
+ADVANCED PLACEMENT EXAM: WEDNESDAY, MAY 14, 2025

 You will be automatically enrolled in the AP Exam for English Language and Composition given in May.
 Your test results do not affect your class grade, but a passing score indicates that you have capably completed the equivalent of a freshman-level college composition course.
-In the exam, you are given 135 min. to complete 45 multiple-choice questions and 3 Free Response Questions (FRQ essays).
-Essays will be scored using the 6-point rubric, which consists of three sub-scores: Thesis (1pt.), Evidence & Commentary (4pts.), and Sophistication (1pt.).
+In the exam, you are given 195 min. to complete 45 multiple-choice questions and 3 Free Response Questions (FRQ essays).
+Essays will be scored using a 6-point rubric with 3 categories: Thesis (1pt.), Evidence & Commentary (4pts.), and Sophistication (1pt.).